Muscles get stronger when they are used regularly, but especially when they have to work against something. This is called "resistance."

 A resistance-training program to increase muscle fitness can include:

-The number of repetitions and sets you do depends on your goals.
-If you want to gain strength, do a few sets of a few reps with heavy weights.
-But you may want muscular tone and endurance, which means a few sets of many repetitions with light or medium weights.
+If your goal is to gain strength, do a few sets of a few reps with heavy weights.
+If you want to increase muscle tone and endurance, do a few sets of many reps with light or medium weights.

-For best results, use a resistance (weight) that makes your muscles tired after 8 to 12 repetitions of each exercise.
+One way is to use a weight that makes your muscles tired after 8 to 12 repetitions of each exercise.
 As you build muscle strength, you'll notice that you can do more and more of each exercise.
-Some people will see a change in the way their muscles look, but others will not see a change for a long while.
+Some people will see a change in the way their muscles look.
+But other people won't see a change for a long time.
 A more important sign of progress is how many repetitions and sets of an exercise you can do, or how much easier it feels to do them.
 This means that your muscle fitness has improved.

 By starting slowly and using the right technique, you may find that weight training is an enjoyable and effective way to build strength.